 Join us for an evening of wine and whining - where one sustainable solution project can win YOUR vote to determine the winner of a $5,000 grant to make their project happen.

 Click on a topic below for additional information:

 - Dress to impress (cocktail attire)

-- Hear about sustainable solutions projects from 4 grant finalists (listed below) and how they would use the $5,000 grant to solve the problem
+- Hear about sustainable solutions projects from 3 grant finalists and how they would use the $5,000 grant to solve their identified problem

 - Vote on your favorite project by "putting a cork in it".
-(One cork per ticket provided at check-in.)
+(Ten corks per ticket provided at check-in.)

 - Buy additional corks at the event for $1 each to help your favorite project win